carleton-spacehogs/bioinformatics-carleton/pages/protocols/week6.md

 2a.
 Which bin had the highest coverage, when looking only at the mapping of your own dataset against itself?

 2b.
-What is the taxonomy of that bin, according to anvi'o and according to BLAST (see part 1 above)?
+What is the taxonomy of that bin, according to anvi'o?

 2c.
 Make a bar graph in which each bin is a different bar, and the bar height indicates the mean coverage.
 Call this 'Figure 2' and include a figure caption.